dudapierri/TicketMasterProject/README.md

 # TicketMasterProject
-Ticket Master software implementation project
+Ticket Master software implementation project.
 The focus of this project is the automation of test scenarios.